spessasus/GeneralUser-GS/documentation/README.md

    * MIDI Client Name ID (ALSA/CoreMidi): **Qsynth1**
 4. On the “Audio” tab, I recommend using the `alsa` driver, as `pipewire` and `pulseaudio` drivers do not support setting the number of audio periods.
 If you have your system set up to use Jack for low-latency audio, use the `jack` driver instead (unavailable in the Flatpak version).
 5. Next, you’ll want to set the audio buffer to reduce MIDI timing jitter as much as possible.
 The lower the buffer size, [the tighter FluidSynth’s MIDI timing](https://github.com/FluidSynth/fluidsynth/issues/1120).
 Start by setting the buffer size to **64** and the buffer count to **32**.
 If you later find audio to be breaking up or contain sonic artifacts, try increasing the buffer count.
 If you reach the max buffer count of **64** and find the sound to still be problematic, add **64** to the buffer size, set the buffer count to **32** and again gradually increase the buffer count until the sound is clear.
 If it is still not clear, add **64** again to the buffer size, etc.
-6. On the “Soundfonts” tab, click “Open” to find and select `GeneralUser GS v2.0.0.sf2`, then click “Open”, and then “OK” to exit setup.<div style="page-break-after: always"></div>
+6. On the “Soundfonts” tab, click “Open” to find and select `GeneralUser-GS.sf2`, then click “Open”, and then “OK” to exit setup.
 7. After confirming to restart the FluidSynth engine, adjust the following settings in the main window:
    * Gain: **40**
    * Reverb Room: **50**